20+ Things to Do in Michigan: Your Ultimate Summer Bucket List

 3. Spend a Day Paddling a Michigan Waterway

-The Ludington State Park Hamlin Lake Canoe Trail lets you pick up a rental at the store along the shore and follow 2.5 miles of shoreline, bayous ponds amid soaring eagles and swimming swans.
-Aloha State Park on Mullet Lake is situated in the middle of the paddle-friendly Inland Waterways, or venture to Tawas Point State Park, sometimes called the Cape Cod of the Midwest, to access the warm shallows of Tawas Bay.
-There are so many great paddling trips in Michigan.
+The Ludington State Park Hamlin Lake Canoe Trail lets you pick up a rental at the store along the shore and follow 2.5 miles of shorelines, bayous and ponds amid soaring eagles and swimming swans.
+Head to Aloha State Park on Mullet Lake, situated in the middle of the paddle-friendly Inland Waterways, or venture to Tawas Point State Park, sometimes called the Cape Cod of the Midwest, to access the warm shallows of Tawas Bay.

 4. Stay the Night in Michigan Wine Country

-The only thing better than touring Michigan's wine country is settling in and making the winery chateau your home for the night or weekend.
-At stunning, hilltop Chateau Chantal in Traverse City, the tasting room's open on the honor system after hours.
-Black Star Farms in Suttons Bay has a stellar library wine reception and private breakfast for overnight guests, and Chateau Grand Traverse on Traverse City's Old Mission Peninsula, a bottle of wine comes with each night's stay.
+Touring Michigan's wine country is one thing, but waking up inside it is something else entirely.
+Chateau Chantal in Traverse City leaves the tasting room open on the honor system after hours, so the evening is yours.
+Black Star Farms Old Mission in Suttons Bay treats overnight guests to a library wine reception and private breakfast.
+At Chateau Grand Traverse on the Old Mission Peninsula, a bottle of wine comes with every stay.

 7. Explore the Mushroom Houses in Charlevoix